Everything You Need to Know About the Dean’s List

 4. Improved Job Prospects/Employability Factor

 Being on the Dean’s List can get you invitations to exclusive networking and recruitment events while you’re still an undergrad.
-Recruiters often look for highly motivated students, and what better way to find them other than to look from the pool of already proven students?
+Recruiters often look for highly motivated students who are focused on getting their first undergraduate degree, and what better way to find them other than to look from the pool of already proven students?
 Likewise, once you’re out in the real world looking for jobs, your Dean’s List award may serve to show you as the stronger candidate amongst your peers.

 [divider]